BCIT partners with options for sexual health to support certified practice in reproductive health for registered nurses in BC

 - NSPN 7710 Pelvic Exam Course – ** Recomended pre-requisite for NSPN 7735 and NSPN 7736.
 This practical combined online theory and skills (1 day) workshop prepares clinicians to offer trauma-informated and patient-centred pelvic exams.
 Students will have the opportunity to perform pelvic exams on Clinical Teaching Assistants, who are trained to teach and guide students in pelvic exams while receiving exams themselves.
 Please note this course is not required for certified practice but is strongly recommended as a pre-requisite to NSPN 7736.

-- NSPN 7736 Sexually Transmitted Infections Management Clinical Course – is the required clinical component for CRNBC STIM certification.
+- NSPN 7736 Sexually Transmitted Infections Management Clinical Course – is the required clinical component for BCCNM STIM certification.
 It is a clinical practicum placement with a value of one credit.
-In order to enroll student must have valid CRNBC registration and must receive approval from BCIT faculty.
+In order to enroll student must have valid BCCNM registration and must receive approval from BCIT faculty.
 Students may take both NSPN 7735 and 7736 in the same term, but must successfully complete at least module 4 of the theory course (NSPN 7735) before beginning the clinical portion (NSPN 7736).
 The theory course and practical course must be completed with one year of each other.
 Practicums typically are completed in a series of 3-4 hours shifts for a total of 20-24 hours.

 Employers interested in booking a group of nurses outside of the posted dates should contact the Perinatal Program Head, Farah Jetha.
 Please note that the minimum number for a cohort is six.

-Registered nurses new to the province of British Columbia who have previous experience in reproductive health may challenge the course through our Prior Learning and Recognition (PLAR) process and with approval from CRNBC.
+Registered nurses new to the province of British Columbia who have previous experience in reproductive health may challenge the course through our Prior Learning and Recognition (PLAR) process and with approval from BCCNM.
 Nurses interested in PLAR credit should also contact the Perinatal Program Head, Farah Jetha.